 Check the Keep certificate database and configuration option to keep the certificate database and configuration information.
-Leaving this option unchecked will delete all information on the device and reset everything to their factory default values.
+Leaving this option unchecked will delete all information on the device and reset everything to its factory default value.

 Save Custom Default

 You can save a custom default configuration for your device.
 This allows you to reset the device to a trusted configuration without uploading a configuration file to restore from.
 Refer to Reset to Default Settings for more information.